Medical Devices Expected to Change the World by 2020

 Search For Schools

 New medical innovations emerge every day that improve health and extend lifespans.
 Much of the credit for such advancements goes to a plethora of new medical device startups and university research labs.
-There’s ample evidence that this field is only expected to grow; in fact, Market Research Reports projects revenues for medical device firms will reach $543.9 billion by 2020.
 Today researchers work to create noninvasive therapies, to counter treatment-resistant diseases, to make medical research safer, and to revolutionize organ donation.
 With so many new devices flooding the market, it can be difficult to keep track of major game-changers that really move their segment of healthcare forward.
-Fret not: this article explores five medical devices which are reshaping people’s approach to healthcare.
+Fret not: this article explores four medical devices which are reshaping people’s approach to healthcare.

 Aether 1 Bioprinter